internap/netman/tests/adapters/compliance_tests/README.md

   tested method.
 Example : in a class called AddVlanTest, the test test_fails_if_the_vlan_exists should be read as "add_vlan fails if the vlan exists"
+- Compliance Test classes MUST be a subclass of ComplianceTestCase, they MUST NOT inherit directly from ConfiguredTestCase.
+When using ConfiguredTestCase you only execute the tests against one switch, ComplianceTestCase class is responsible for test duplication for each of the implemented switches.

 Tests Expectations
 ------------------